 What expenses are not eligible for tax-free withdrawals from the 529 plan?

 Non-qualified expenses include college examination, application, testing fees, transportation, and ACT/SAT prep.
-You also can’t pay for related expenses directly in line with attending school.
-For example, you can’t use those funds for transportation, health insurance, or miscellaneous living expenses.
+You also can’t pay expenses indirectly related to attending school, such as transportation or health insurance.